adywizard/FlutterIO/README.md

 Guide for setting it up: https://www.youtube.com/watch?v=2S_kZo_ElxY Give a credit to that guy!

-Short video at this link: https://youtu.be/geyDemxGkSw be aware that quality of the video is not so grate!
+#Short video at this link: https://youtu.be/geyDemxGkSw be aware that quality of the video is not so grate!

+#Also some screenshots:

 ![Screenshot](screenshots/home.jpeg)